Food Truck Market Size and Share

 Recent Industry Developments

-• April 2025: LSG Sky Chefs Americas committed USD 60 million to 230 advanced catering trucks featuring intelligent cameras and anti-collision systems, with fleet deployment scheduled by Q3 2025.
+• April 2025: LSG Sky Chefs Americas announced a USD 60 million investment in 230 state-of-the-art catering trucks, bolstering its operational capabilities.
+These advanced trucks come fitted with intelligent cameras and anti-collision systems.

 Table of Contents for Food Truck Industry Report